Applications have been developed by the Institute of Coastal Research at Hereon or developed in cooperation with early adopter of coastDat data.

 The research behind the game

-The shifting wind, current and sea state behaviour in the North and Baltic Seas can be reconstructed for the past several decades with the help of numerical model data sets from the Institute of Coastal Research at the Helmholtz-Zentrum Geesthacht.
+The shifting wind, current and sea state behaviour in the North and Baltic Seas can be reconstructed for the past several decades with the help of numerical model data sets from the Institute of Coastal Research at the Helmholtz-Zentrum Hereon.
 This game is based on computer programs and data sets, which are used by scientists, government authorities and the commercial sector in real-world applications.
 Two different issues can essentially be investigated using these model calculations: Where do things come from?
 Where do things drift?
 Both questions play an important role in science.

 Interpretation of measurement and monitoring programs (where do things come from?).